Colorado Adoption Lawyer

-There are four types of adoption including:
+There are 4 types of adoption including:

-- Adoption: Adoption is the legal process where birth parents’ rights are terminated and permanently awarded to adoptive parents.
+Adoption is the legal process where birth parents’ rights are terminated and permanently awarded to adoptive parents.
 When a child is adopted, the adopting parents step into the birth parents shoes and assume all the rights and responsibilities for the child.

-- Kinship Adoption: A relative of the minor, and a spouse if married, petition the court to adopt the child.
+A relative of the minor, and a spouse if married, petition the court to adopt the child.
 Under Colorado law, a relative is a grandparent, brother, sister, one-half sibling, aunt uncle or first cousin.

-- Custodial Adoption: A non-family member, and their spouse if married, can petition the court to adopt a child if they currently have legal custody (Allocation of Parental Responsibilities established in a domestic or juvenile case) or guardianship (established in Probate Court).
+A non-family member, and their spouse if married, can petition the court to adopt a child if they currently have legal custody (Allocation of Parental Responsibilities established in a domestic or juvenile case) or guardianship (established in Probate Court).

-- Step-Parent Adoption: A child can be adopted by a step-parent when the birth parent that does not live with the child has died, abandoned the child for a year or more, or not provided reasonable support for the child by paying child support.
+A child can be adopted by a step-parent when the birth parent that does not live with the child has died, abandoned the child for a year or more, or not provided reasonable support for the child by paying child support.
 A step-parent can also adopt a child if the birth parent that does not live with the child consents and agrees to relinquish their rights.